Courses - First Year Away Program

-Writing is an integral part of Liberal Studies.
+Writing sequence is an integral part of Liberal Studies.
 Every course in the program requires that students write to demonstrate their mastery of material.
-Writing provides students with an important method for organizing and expressing their thoughts, and it helps students to develop and enhance their critical, analytical, and interpretive skills.
+Writing sequence provides students with an important method for organizing and expressing their thoughts, and it helps students to develop and enhance their critical, analytical, and interpretive skills.

-Writing I has two main objectives: first, to develop the students’ self-confidence and fluency by engaging them in the use of writing to express, explore, and develop ideas through a variety of forms, including informal writing (free writing, journal writing, etc.); second, to engage them in practicing the same kinds of critical and analytical skills they will use throughout their two years in Liberal Studies’s writing intensive program.
+Writing as Exploration has two main objectives: first, to develop the students’ self-confidence and fluency by engaging them in the use of writing to express, explore, and develop ideas through a variety of forms, including informal writing (free writing, journal writing, etc.); second, to engage them in practicing the same kinds of critical and analytical skills they will use throughout their two years in Liberal Studies’s writing intensive program.
 The class is conducted as a workshop.
 Students produce a wide range of writing, both in and out of class, which forms the basis for classroom activities.
 All papers go through multiple drafts, often with input from peers as well as the instructor.

-In writing II, students develop their skills in analysis and argumentation, by exploring the ways in which the ideas of others can be incorporated into their own writing.
+In Writing as Critical Inquiry, students develop their skills in analysis and argumentation, by exploring the ways in which the ideas of others can be incorporated into their own writing.
 Students read and discuss longer, more challenging texts; in their own writing, students are expected to incorporate a broad range of primary and secondary sources to develop and support their increasingly complex ideas.
 Students are familiarized with a wide variety of possible resources at the library and should be comfortable with the mechanics and conventions of the academic research essay.
 The course continues to encourage in-class participation, collaborative learning, and workshop presentations.

 This course focuses on the world's great traditions in literature, music, and the visual and performing arts from the most ancient civilizations to the Middle Ages.
 It familiarizes students with the earliest foundations of the world's major cultural traditions and the connections between these cultures.
 The course includes such literary works as The Odyssey, The Ramayana, andthe Shih Ching; students personally encounter foundational achievements of visual art in museums as well as learning about them in art history texts.